zachfrena/VeterinaryApp/README.md

 - In order to run the code, you just need to run the **BackendApplication.java** and it will start the spring server
 - If you are using an IDE like IntelliJ or Eclipse, after cloning the repo, make sure to create a Configuration that's pointed to **BackendApplication.java**
 ## WHY
-- This is the Final Project for ENSF607 course at University of Calgary
+- This was the Final Project for ENSF607 course at University of Calgary
 - The project is designed for the Vet Department at University of Calgary